acchao/PythonSecretSanta/README.txt

         - the gifter's profile should also display the recipient's contact info, likes/dislikes
         - the giftee's profile should indicate that he/she has been matched with a gift sender, nothing else

+TODO:

+profiles/models.py - decide how to label this social_proof field in the forms

+In the profile view:
+    include a form so that the participant can mark a gift as shipped include a form so that the recipient can mark a gift as received

+Gift recipient assignment:
     Figure out how to handle the case where there is not an available gift recipient (This case is only expected to occur on the very first gifter-giftee assignment.)